Rhodes piano: After CBS

-In 1983, Rhodes was sold to CBS boss William Schultz, who closed the main factory in 1985 and sold the business to the Japanese corporation Roland in 1987.
-Roland introduced digital pianos known as the Rhodes MK80 and MK60 in 1989, and were essentially re-engineered versions of Roland's own RD-1000 (which they closely resembled), but Harold Rhodes disapproved of the instruments, which were made without his consultation.
+In 1983, Rhodes was sold to the CBS boss, William Schultz, who closed the main factory in 1985 and sold the business to the Japanese corporation Roland in 1987.
+In 1989, Roland introduced two digital pianos, the Rhodes MK80 and MK60, essentially re-engineered versions of Roland's RD-1000, which they closely resembled.
+They were made without Harold Rhodes' consultation and he disapproved of them.

 The Rhodes Mark 7 was released in 2007.

 Rhodes re-acquired the rights to the Rhodes piano in 1997.
 By then, he was in ill health and died in December 2000.
 In 2007, his former business partner Joe Brandstetter acquired the rights to the name and re-formed Rhodes Music Corporation.
 The company introduced a reproduction of the original electric piano, the Rhodes Mark 7, housed in a molded plexiglass enclosure.

 In 2021, a new company, Rhodes Music Group Ltd, was formed by the audio company Loopmasters who licensed the trademark rights from Brandstetter.
 They announced a new model, the MK8, in development.
 The MK8 was made available for pre-order in November with 500 units planned for production in 2022.
 The MK8's case was designed by Axel Hartmann and its electronics were designed by former Moog Music technician Cyril Lance.
 At 75 lb, it is significantly lighter than earlier models.